microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

 imageDF <- data.frame(Image = images, stringsAsFactors = FALSE)
 ```

-Now let's get the corresponding feature vector of the catalog images into a dataframe:
+Then, get the corresponding feature vectors for each of the catalog images into a dataframe:

 ```R
 # Get the feature vectors of the images